Infinidat/infinisdk/doc/filesystems.rst

 Querying for Filesystem Exports
 -------------------------------

-Like other infinidat collections, InfiniSDK provides iteration and filtering abilty for exports.
+Like other InfiniBox collections, InfiniSDK provides iteration and filtering abilty for exports.

 .. code-block:: python